N-Tandiono/imagine-cup-australia-2020/README.md

 - Decrease of alcohol counter overtime, rather than a user reset
 - More hand-drawn emojis!
 - Helplines, emergency contacts linked for faster communication
+- Location identification to provide the local alcohol restrictions for the user

 Thank you for the great hackathon.
 We had a great time!